Mia06-coder/alx_html_css/css_advanced/README.md

 - Fonts imported via @font-face (declared only once for each variation).
 - Clean, semantic HTML with simple CSS selectors for clarity and maintainability.

+### Task 3 : Testimonial Styling

+- Styled the testimonial (quote) section based on the Figma specs.
+- Used mobile-first approach for responsiveness.
+- Avatar stacks above text on mobile and aligns horizontally on larger screens.
+- Typography and spacing match the design system.

 ## 📌 Author

 **Mia** – Software Developer in training 💻